ayaromenok/MD/Hardware/tegraK1.md

 - can be build with **CUDA**, which required gcc **below 4.10**
 - `-D WITH_CUDA=ON`
+- need to clear install if  use OpenCV after 2018/10

 `cmake -D CMAKE_BUILD_TYPE=RELEASE -D CMAKE_INSTALL_PREFIX=/usr/local -D ENABLE_NEON=ON -D ENABLE_VFPV3=ON -D BUILD_TESTS=ON -D BUILD_EXAMPLES=ON  ..`